 Click "Install" > Click "Deactivate Install" under the Installed column > Click "Deactivate."

 Then, you can go to "Control Panel" > "Add or Remove a Program" and uninstall MS Office from your first computer.

 Step 2.
 Install MS Office on the New Computer/Laptop

-Tip: Remember to download and install the compatible MS Office version that matches your product key.
+Tip: Download and install the compatible MS Office version matching your product key.

 Go to the Microsoft account website again on your new computer and log into the Microsoft Store with your MS account.

-Click Install to download the setup file and click on the setup file when it finishes downloading.
+Click Install to download the setup file, and click on it when it finishes downloading.